maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `NUM` is a function with two completely different uses.

 The main purpose of this function is to return the number of items typed into the last `INPUT` or `MAT INPUT` statement.
-This was initially introduced in dialects that had matrix support, as it was common for users to enter a blank value in order to stop the `INPUT` statement in the case of large matricies.
+This was initially introduced in dialects that had matrix support, as it was common for users to enter a blank value in order to stop the `INPUT` statement in the case of large matrices.
 The program could then use `NUM` to test whether the entire matrix had been filled out, or, for instance, fill out the slots for any non-entered values with zero or some other value.

 In RetroBASIC, the functionality of `NUM` has been expanded to also work with conventional `INPUT` statements, as the same issues arise in this case and `NUM` can be just as useful here.